damianS7/whatsapp-frontend/README.md

-# words-frontend
+# WhatsApp

-Frontend for a simple chat app with rooms
+This is the frontend for the WhatsApp clone

 ## Project setup